vga101/gaiasky/README.md

 In order to run the program just click on the shortcut provided in your operating system.

+If Windows is your OS of choice, you first need to install [Git for Windows](https://git-scm.com/download/win).

 ### 2.2 Running from source

 First, clone the [GitHub](https://github.com/langurmonkey/gaiasky) repository: